hanshelia/ascii-pose-bone-renamer-xnalara/README.md

   Choose where renamed files will be saved.

 - **Auto-Renamed Filenames**
-  Output files are saved with updated names like `renamed_filename.ascii` or `renamed_filename.pose` to distinguish them from the originals.
+  Output files are saved with updated names like `filename_renamed.ascii` or `filename_renamed.pose` to distinguish them from the originals.

 ---